porsche-design-system/porsche-design-system/packages/ui-kit-js/src/components/action/button/button.design.md

 | Add | <p-icon name="plus" aria-label="Plusicon"></p-icon> |  |

 ### Text label
 The text label is always set in copytext size.
 The length of the text label determines the size of the button.
-Multiline text is possible, while the content (both text and icon) are always positioned top left aligned within the button.
+Multiline text is possible, while the content (both text and icon) is always positioned top left aligned within the button.
 It is recommended to keep the text label short and descriptive.

 ---